Oleh, Delta: Education

-Oleh has several primary, secondary and one tertiary institutions.
-Some of its major government owned primary and secondary schools are: Isoko Central School, Evoja Primary School, Odoro Primary School, Owhara Primary School, Uzi Primary School, Emiye Girl's Grammar School, Emore Grammar School and Saint Michael's College.
-It also has the Oleh Campus (comprising Faculty of Law and Engineering) of Delta State University, ('Delta State University') with various private schools.
+Oleh prioritizes education, with several primary, secondary, and tertiary institutions.
+Notable government-owned schools include Isoko Central School, Evoja Primary School, Odoro Primary School, Owhara Primary School, Uzi Primary School, Emiye Girl's Grammar School, Emore Grammar School, and Saint Michael's College.
+The town is also home to the Oleh Campus of Delta State University, which offers programs in law and engineering.
+According to a report by the Delta State Ministry of Education, Oleh has a high literacy rate, with over 80% of residents able to read and write.